Symbol1/Symbol1.github.io/README.md

 meta-explanation of distributed storage papers.

-I have once computed, on a supercomputer, the Tutte--Whitney polynomial of Reed--Muller codes of length 64.
+I have once computed, on a supercomputer, the Tutte--Whitney polynomials of Reed--Muller codes of length 64.
 [This GitHub repository](https://github.com/Symbol1/BlueWaters-RM64)
 keeps source codes, comments, and results.